Expansiveness, Lyapunov exponents and entropy for set valued maps: Positive entropy for set-valued maps such that

-In this section we prove Theorem \ref{Lyapexpo positivo}, that is, we prove that the topological entropy, as defined in Definition \ref{topentropy}, of a set valued map $F:M\multimap M$ is positive whenever there is a non trivial continuum $\gamma\in M$ such that $\chi^+(x)$ is bounded away from zero on $\gamma$.
-A similar result also holds if $\chi^-(x)<0$ reversing the time $n$.
-Let us emphasize that $\chi^+(x)>0$ for an isolated point $x\in M$ cannot ensure that $h_{top}>0$.
-For in \cite[page 140]{Ka} it is exhibited a diffeomorphism $f$ of the two sphere such that $\chi^+(x)>0$ for all non-wandering points but $h_{top}(f)=0$.
-The crucial point in that example to makes vanish the topological entropy is the fact that $\Omega(f)$ is a finite set.
+In this section, we prove that the topological entropy, as given by Definition \ref{topentropy}, of a set-valued map $F:M\multimap M$ is positive whenever there is a non trivial continuum $\gamma\in M$ such that $\chi^+(x)>0$ for every $x\in\gamma$.
+Let us emphasize that $\chi^+(x)>0$ for an isolated point $x\in M$ solely cannot ensure that $h_{top}>0$.
+For, \cite[page 140]{Ka} exhibits a diffeomorphism $f$ of the two sphere such that $\chi^+(x)>0$ for all non-wandering points but $h_{top}(f)=0$.
+In that example $\Omega(f)$ is a finite set.